Get Strong Advocacy On Your Side Quickly

-The prosecution will later attempt to charge the accused with first-degree murder, second-degree murder, voluntary manslaughter, or involuntary manslaughter.
+The prosecution will later attempt to charge the accused with first-degree murder, second-degree murder, voluntary manslaughter or involuntary manslaughter.
 The defense lawyers at McGraw & Strickland, LLC, in Las Cruces, New Mexico, have in-depth understanding of the intricacies of the specific charges.
 Arrange a consultation now by calling 575-523-4321.

 There are two basic classifications of murder: first-degree/felony murder and second-degree.

-(1) by any kind of willful, deliberate and premeditated killing;
+- By any kind of willful, deliberate and premeditated killing

-(2) in the commission of or attempt to commit any felony; or
+- In the commission of or attempt to commit any felony

-(3) by any act greatly dangerous to the lives of others, indicating a depraved mind regardless of human life.
+- By any act greatly dangerous to the lives of others, indicating a depraved mind regardless of human life

-Second-degree murder is a person who kills another human being without lawful justification or excuse if in performing the acts which cause the death he knows that such acts create a strong probability of death or great bodily harm to that individual or another.
+Second-degree murder is when a person kills another human being without lawful justification or excuse and, if in performing the acts which cause the death, they know that such acts create a strong probability of death or great bodily harm to that individual or another.
 A homicide is not second-degree murder if the accused is acting upon sufficient provocation, upon a sudden quarrel or in the heat of passion.

 Manslaughter is the unlawful killing of a human being without malice.